-- Heat your beef tallow to between 350-375* (If it’s not hot enough, the food will be soggy, if it's too hot you'll go over the smoke point and risk the formation of free-radicals/cell damage, which can cause cancer. .)
+- Heat your beef tallow to between 350-375* (If it’s not hot enough, the food will be soggy, if it's too hot you'll go over the smoke point, as mentioned above.)
 Don't have a thermometer?
-Drop a piece of bread into the oil, if it takes one minute to brown, the oil is 165*.
+Here's a trick I read: Drop a piece of bread into the oil, if it takes one minute to brown, the oil is 165*.

 - In the meantime, make your batter.
 Not too thick or it will be “bready”, not too thin or it will drip off in the oil.

 - Stir in your raw meat or onions or whatever you’re cooking into the batter so all pieces are covered.
 (You may want to do just a few at a time, or dip one at a time if they’re bigger pieces.)

 - Drop into the hot fat and cook ‘til golden brown.

 - Remove and drain for a bit on paper towels.

 - Move to a cookie sheet in the oven at 200*ish to keep them hot until serving.